Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Drooling

-This phrase is designed to help nurses remember the different common Parkinson’s medications.
+This phrase is designed to help nurses remember the common Parkinson’s medications.
 Each letter of this phrase, which starts with the name of a famous person who had Parkinson’s, the late boxing great Muhammad Ali, stands for:

 • Amantadine